What is Gastroparesis?

 Once the food is passed through the mouth and esophagus, it lands in the stomach, where gastric juices aid indigestion.
 After a specific time, the food moves into the small intestine.
 In people with delayed emptying of the stomach, the food stays in there for too long.

 This causes a variety of symptoms, such as:

 - Reflux – Since the food is backed up, the acid comes back to the esophagus and causes acid reflux.
 Chronic reflux can lead to Gastroesophageal Reflux Disease (GERD).

 - Nausea/Vomiting – When food is not moving fast enough, a buildup of pressure on nerve receptors in the stomach can cause nausea and vomiting.

 - Weight Loss – The food is not absorbed in the stomach and small intestine and causes malnutrition and weight loss.

 - Bloating – The food is not moving through the digestive tract from one portion to the next portion in a timely manner, causing bloating, gas, GI complaint, and gastric ulcers.

-- Poor Gallbladder / Pancreatic Function – The acidic environment in the small intestine triggers gallbladder and pancreatic excretion.
-If the food movement is not happening fast enough, it then causes the poor function of the gallbladder and pancreas.
+- Poor Gallbladder/Pancreatic Function – The acidic environment in the small intestine triggers gallbladder and pancreatic excretion.
+If the food movement is not happening fast enough, it causes poor gallbladder and pancreas function.